-Raisin Spice Bars are a delicious cake-type bar that are great to make during the holiday season because of the delicious spices added to the mix.
-These lovely bars have cinnamon and nutmeg along with walnuts and golden raisins, then they’re iced with a luscious Lemon Buttercream Frosting on top.
+Raisin Spice Bars are so, so delicious.
+I know not everyone loves raisins.
+But if you do enjoy raisins, this is a wonderful treat any time of year.
+It’s great to make during the holiday season because of the delicious spices added to the cookie.
+These lovely bars have cinnamon and nutmeg along with pecans and raisins.
+Then they’re iced with a luscious Lemon Buttercream Frosting on top.
 Yum with a capital Y!

-The old-world flavor of these bars remind you of all things Christmas, like scented cinnamon sticks, wassail, and old-fashioned cookie recipes from the past.
+The old-world flavor of these bars remind you of all things Christmas.
+Things like scented cinnamon sticks, wassail, and old-fashioned cookie recipes from the past.
 If you enjoy spice cookies or Molasses Cookies you’ll love these treats.

-I love Christmas cookie baking, but I’m also glad when it’s over because after baking 5,000 + cookies each year, I’m pretty worn out.
-But last week as I was taking stock of all the leftover Christmas baking goodies, I noticed that I had two boxes of golden raisins that I needed to get rid of.
+I love Christmas cookie baking, but I’m also glad when it’s over. after baking 5,000 + cookies each year, I’m pretty worn out.
+Last week as I took stock of all the leftover Christmas baking goodies on hand.
+I noticed that I had two boxes of raisins that I needed to get rid of.
 I decided to use some of them in this tasty recipe.
 The original recipe called for dates, but I substituted the raisins instead and they turned out quite wonderfully.

 I’m not sure where I found the original recipe.
-I clipped it out of a magazine in the very early 1980s, but I’ve made the Spice Squares for our Christmas Cookie Extravaganza several times over the years–probably because it’s so easy to make and I usually had everything on hand.
+I clipped it out of a magazine in the very early 1980s.
+I’ve made the Spice Squares for our Christmas Cookie Extravaganza several times over the years.
+Probably because it’s so easy to make and I usually have everything on hand.

 This recipe is also pretty economical as far as recipes go.
 Some of the cookie recipes these days can get quite expensive.
-While I used golden raisins because that’s what I had on hand, regular raisins, dates, or dried apricots would also work very well in this recipe.
+Golden raisins, regular raisins, dates, dried apricots and craisins also work very well in this recipe.

-Raisin Spice Bars are a delicious cake-type cookie filled with raisins and walnuts.
+Raisin Spice Bars are a delicious cookie filled with raisins and pecans.